SGT Chad Rozanski

 Once transferred back to the United States, Chad began what he describes as a long and painful recovery at Brooke Army Medical Center.
 He underwent countless surgeries, with doctors amputating both of his legs above the knee.
 He also sustained burns to almost 40 percent of his body, which required skin grafts.
 Despite all he’s been through, Chad still considers himself a lucky man.

 Chad wants HFOT’s donors and sponsors to know they are truly making a difference in the lives of injured Veterans.
 “There are a lot of people out there who will talk about it, but never do anything.
 Thank you very much for stepping up to the plate and making something good happen.
-This would never happen without your support.”
+This would never had happen without your support.”